ElderMael/patternsfordeliveringmicroservices/manuscript/07-Microservices_Drift.md

 pipelines are not kept up to date, some services won't be deployable anymore.

-Deployment code usually lives within the repositories of each microservice and needs to be updated to avoid ossification i.e. the inability to deploy or pass construction stages.
+Unless the delivery tool is configured externally, deployment code usually lives within the repositories of each microservice and needs to be updated to avoid ossification i.e. the inability to deploy or pass construction stages.

 ## Driving Change Can Be Overwhelming